nathania-haryanto/ng-adv/Demos/05-Routing-App-Init/routing-app-init/src/assets/markdown/aux-routes.md

-Notice the `authEnabled`-flag in `environment.ts` and the named outlet in app.component.ts:
+Notice the `authEnabled`-flag in `environment.ts` and the named actions-outlet in app.component.ts:

 ```html
 <div gdArea="main">